Bridging integrated information theory and the free-energy principle in living neuronal networks: Discussion

 \subsection{Limitations of the present study}

 First, the proposed hill-shaped trajectory of $\Phi$ is an idealized principle whose full expression is constrained in practice.
 Embodiment, bodily degrees of freedom, and environmental complexity often prolong development, such that a post-developmental state with diminished $\Phi$ may rarely be reached outside of simple tasks.
 Our \textsl{in vitro}, low-difficulty task with two binary hidden states likely enabled some cultures to reach this exploitative regime.
 Because the preparation was disembodied and passively stimulated, the exploratory stage was probably shorter than would occur in an embodied setting.
 In active inference, agents minimize expected free energy, which includes the epistemic-value term (expected Bayesian surprise) with a negative sign \cite{friston2015active, parr2022active}, thereby promoting exploration, sustaining higher Bayesian surprise, and maintaining larger $\Phi$ during active sensing, as in daily active vision \cite{parr2017active}.
 Second, $\Phi$ was approximated using $\Phi_R$ \cite{mediano2019beyond} and coreness with a minimum-cut-based method \cite{kitazono2020efficient, kitazono2023bidirectionally}.
 These are IIT-inspired proxies rather than full IIT 3.0/4.0 quantifications.
 Our approaches emphasize synergistic coupling but do not exhaustively assess state-dependent cause--effect structures across spatiotemporal scales\cite{albantakis2023integrated}.
-Third, methodological constraints required us to fix the timescale ($\tau = 10 \text{ ms}$), treat each electrode as a unit, and to estimate transitions primarily from stimulation (perturbational) trials.
-While these approximations are likely reasonable---given the emergence of integrated information at the macro timescale in actual neural recordings \cite{leung2022emergence} and the characteristic timescales of cultured neurons \cite{madhavan2007plasticity, yada2016state}---they remain scale-dependent and warrant cautious interpretation.
+Third, although we conducted the analysis across multiple temporal scales ($\tau=1$--64 ms) and used the $\tau$ that maximized $\Phi_R^{\text{mc}}$ as the primary session-wise metric, the analysis remains scale-dependent.
+The explored set of temporal scales was limited, and maximizing across $\tau$ may preferentially select high estimates; accordingly, the fixed-$\tau$ trajectories were treated as a sensitivity check.
+We also treated each electrode as a unit and estimated transitions primarily from stimulation (perturbational) trials.
+While these approximations are likely reasonable---given the emergence of integrated information at the macro timescale in actual neural recordings \cite{leung2022emergence} and the characteristic timescales of cultured neurons \cite{madhavan2007plasticity, yada2016state}---they warrant cautious interpretation.
+Fourth, although our theoretical account invokes positive near-critical modes, we did not directly estimate criticality, avalanche statistics, or the spectrum of the effective interaction matrix from the empirical data.
 Finally, substantial between-experiment heterogeneity (high $Q$, high $I^2$) in several meta-analyses cautions that culture-specific factors (e.g., maturation, connectivity, excitability) may modulate the coupling between $\Phi$, Bayesian surprise, and performance.